 Situated along the Mississippi River at the junction of Tennessee, Arkansas and Mississippi, Memphis is Tennessee's largest city.
-Memphians, who number 670,000 within the city and over a million in the metropolitan area, are proud of their rich heritage and culture.
-If you are moving to Memphis, Rentals.com is the clear choice for searching houses for rent or apartment rentals.Search Memphis rental houses, apartments for rent, condos and a variety of Memphis home rentals to suit your living needs.
+Memphians, who number 670,000 within the city and more than a million in the metropolitan area, are proud of their rich heritage and culture.
+Memphis is full of homes for rent to suit your living needs.

 Working in Memphis